Graziano01/HangmanGame/README.md

 - ### Can choose to play a quick game or select different game difficulties (easy, medium, hard)

-- ### Can store your name and your score, you can see them from stats menu (work in progress)
+- ### Can store your name and your score, you can see them from stats menu (work in progress, uncomment lines 20-21 in main.py to see your stats in the terminal)

 - ### Quick game assigns the player 100 points